Kuhnert Named Principal of Valley Southwoods

 Administration, teacher, support staff, parent and student representatives were part of the interview committees that assisted with the Valley Southwoods principal selection process.

 Valley Southwoods, located at 625 South 35th Street in West Des Moines, opened in the fall of 1997 to serve students in their first year of high school in an interdisciplinary team setting.
 Teachers provide high-quality instruction with the unique needs of ninth graders in mind.
-Freshman students enroll in four core area full-credit courses, physical education and at least one elective course each semester.
+Freshman students enrolled in four core area full-credit courses, physical education and at least one elective course each semester.
 They are assigned to an interdisciplinary team area in which three or four of their core courses are located.
 Students get to know each other and their teachers well, they are encouraged to participate in co-curricular and extra-curricular activities, and they have varied opportunities to practice leadership.